curvegrid/go-ethereum-wiki/Contract-Tutorial.md

 ## Contract Metadata Registration

 In addition the a contract name registry, it can be useful to store the contract ABI definition in a public location for easy access.
-To make this a bit easier, some convenience methods are provided to register and recall this [metadata](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#contract-info-metadata)
+To make this a bit easier, some convenience methods are provided to register and recall this [metadata](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#contract-info-metadata). _See [Interacting with contracts](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#interacting-with-contracts) for more information._

 First, let's start with a basic contract: